 BLM: Salt Lake Field Office (Website)

-They are typically dry for the summer, then flooded the rest of the year.
+They are typically dry for the summer and Fall, then flooded the rest of the year.
 You can check out this LIVE webcam to see what they look like currently http://home.chpc.utah.edu/~u0553130/Camera_Display/bflat.html

 When you get married at the Utah Salt Flats, be prepared for a magical experience as well as getting salt everywhere!
 You can where whatever shoes you want basically because the salt is rock hard.
 When it is flooded, it is only about an inch deep so you can wear rain boots or I have rubber boots for my couples if you need some.
 You can go barefoot, but your feet will get intensely exfoliated.
 I would rather you be comfortable!

 Salt may get onto your clothes, but can easily be washed out or dry cleaned.

 Exchanging your marriage vows is usually pretty quick, maybe 15-30 minutes.
-But you don’t get married everyday so let’s make this the best day ever!
-You can start your day in Downtown Salt Lake City, getting ready and hanging out with your friends.
+But you don’t get married every day so let’s make this the best day ever!
+You can start your day in downtown Salt Lake City or Park City, getting ready and hanging out with your friends.

 Then drive out to your wedding.
 You can exchange vows, do a unity ceremony, take epic wedding photos at the Utah Salt Flats.
-Maybe pop some champagne!
 Make sure to take time to just enjoy the beautiful view with each other.

-Afterwards you can have a catered dinner, have fun in Wendover or campout in the desert with dinner and s’mores over a campfire.
+Afterward, you can have a catered dinner, have fun in Wendover or camp in the desert with dinner and s’mores over a campfire.
 Stargazing is a great option there since there is little light pollution.
 Typically in the late summer, you’ll be able to see the milky way.

 If “Heck Yes!”, then please contact me as soon as you can so I can help you plan your awesome wedding 🙂 Just fill out this form real quick at https://kacilou.com/contact for more info!